Who can apply?

-- Must have competed at the UIL Academic State Meet, CX State Meet, or Congressional Debate State Meet any year of their high school career (CX debaters must have advanced to the second day of the Cross Examination Debate State Meet OR must be a state finalist in the Barbara Jordan Historical Essay Competition, the Latino History Essay Competition, the Theatrical Design Contest, or the UIL Young Filmmakers Festival OR must have been a member of one of the top 10 teams per competition group at the BEST or FIRST state robotics contests
+- Must have competed at the UIL Academic State Meet, Congressional Debate State Meet, One-Act Play State Meet, or Theatrical Design State Meet OR must have advanced to the second day of the Cross Examination Debate State Meet OR must be a state finalist in the Barbara Jordan Historical Essay Competition, the Latino History Essay Competition, or the Young Filmmakers Festival OR must have been a member of one of the top 10 teams per competition group at the BEST or FIRST state robotics contests

 - Must plan to attend an accredited college or university in the state of Texas

 - Must enroll full-time in college and maintain a 2.5 college GPA (some scholarships require higher GPAs)